zephyrproject-rtos/zephyr/doc/connectivity/usb/device/usb_device.rst

 Because of this problem, HCI USB should not be used in a composite configuration.
 This problem is fixed in the implementation for new USB support.

-See :ref:`bluetooth-hci-usb-sample` sample for reference.
+See :zephyr:code-sample:`HCI USB sample <bluetooth-hci-usb-sample>` sample for reference.

 .. _usb_device_cdc_acm: